Ron Hines DVM PhD

 Reasons Your Pet’s Clotting Time Might Be Increased (Slowed):

 Low blood platelet (thrombocyte) counts (thrombocytopenias).
 Too high a dose or a sensitivity to aspirin and other NSAID anti-arthritic and pain-relieving medications, Exposure to certain rat and mouse poisons, Disseminated Intravascular Coagulation (DIC), Inherited bleeding disorders (hemophilias), low blood fibrinogen levels, Chediak-Higashi syndrome in cats

 Blood coagulation/clotting time can also be increased in liver failure due to reduced clotting factor production. (read here) and in a specialized form of liver disease, portosystemic shunts. (read here)

 Reasons Your Pet’s Coagulation Time May Be Shortened (Too Rapid)

-Dogs with obstructions the the flow of bile from their liver to their intestine have more rapid than normal blood clotting (= hypercoagulability) (read here)
+Dogs with obstructions to the flow of bile from their liver to their intestine sometimes have a more rapid than normal blood clotting time (= hypercoagulability). (read here)

 You are on the Vetspace animal health website